-Only members who have completed department-approved training on inmate transportation should be assigned inmate transportation duty.
-All members who operate transportation vehicles shall hold a valid driver license for the type of vehicle being operated.
+Only members who have completed department-approved training on incarcerated person transportation should be assigned incarcerated person transportation duty.
+All members who operate transportation vehicles shall hold a valid driver's license for the type of vehicle being operated.

-Any member who transports an inmate outside the secure confines of this detention facility is responsible for:
+Any member who transports an incarcerated person outside the secure confines of this detention facility is responsible for:

-- (a) Verifying the inmate's identity and obtaining all necessary paperwork for the inmate being transported. - (b) Submitting a completed transportation plan to the supervisor.
+- (a) Verifying the incarcerated person's identity and obtaining all necessary paperwork for the incarcerated person being transported. - (b) Submitting a completed transportation plan to the supervisor.
 Items that should be addressed in the plan include: - 1.
-Type of restraints to be used on the inmates being transported. - 2.
+Type of restraints to be used on the incarcerated persons being transported. - 2.
 The routes, including alternate routes, to be taken during the transportation assignment.
 Routes should be selected with security for the community in mind. - 3.
-Emergency response procedures in the event of a collision, the breakdown of a transportation vehicle, or some other unforeseen event. - 4.
-Site verification, unloading and reloading instructions, and parking rules at the destination. - (c) Ensuring that all inmates are thoroughly searched and appropriate restraints are properly applied. - 1.
-Inmates who are known to be pregnant will not be handcuffed behind their backs or placed in leg restraints/irons or waist restraints while being transported (see the Use of Restraints Policy). - 2.
-Inmates who are transported to a hospital for the purpose of childbirth, shall be transported in the least restrictive way possible and in accordance with Penal
+Emergency response procedures in the event of a collision, breakdown of a transportation vehicle, or other unforeseen event. - 4.
+Site verification, unloading and reloading instructions, and parking rules at the destination. - (c) Ensuring that all incarcerated persons are thoroughly searched and appropriate restraints are properly applied. - Incarcerated persons who are known to be pregnant will not be handcuffed behind their backs or placed in leg restraints/irons or waist restraints while being transported (see the Use of Restraints Policy).

-Transportation of Inmates Outside the Secure Facility
+Transportation of Incarcerated Persons Outside the Secure Facility

-Code § 3407.
-The inmate shall not be shackled to anyone else during transport (see the Use of Restraints Policy) (Penal Code § 4023.8(I)).

-- (d) Ensuring that all vehicle security devices (e.g., window bars, inside cages, door locks) are in good repair and are operational. - (e) Thoroughly searching the transporting vehicle for contraband before any inmate is placed inside, and again after removing the inmate from the transporting vehicle. - (f) Ensuring that any known threat or danger the inmate may pose, such as escape risk, suicide potential, or medical condition, is recorded on the inmate's booking documentation and transported with the inmate to the next facility.
+- 2. Incarcerated persons who are transported to a hospital for the purpose of childbirth shall be transported in the least restrictive way possible and in accordance with Penal Code § 3407.
+The incarcerated person shall not be shackled to anyone else during transport (see the Use of Restraints Policy) (Penal Code § 4023.8(I)). - (d) Ensuring that all vehicle security devices (e.g., window bars, inside cages, door locks) are in good repair and are operational. - (e) Thoroughly searching the transporting vehicle for contraband before any incarcerated person is placed inside, and again after removing the incarcerated person from the transporting vehicle. - (f) Ensuring that any known threat or danger the incarcerated person may pose, such as escape risk, suicidal potential, or medical condition, is recorded on the incarcerated person's booking documentation and transported with the incarcerated person to the next facility.
 The transporting member shall ensure that the threat or danger is communicated to intake personnel at the facility.